TESSERINGLearnV1.3

 3. Speed — adjust playback speed (0.5x–2.0x).
 Speed affects pitch — slowing down lowers the pitch, speeding up raises it.
 Use preset buttons for common values.
 0.85x is the classic "slowed + reverb" speed.

-4. Volume — control the stem's level independently (0%–100%), with mute and solo buttons for quick isolation.
+4. Volume — control the stem's level independently on a 0–100 scale (a plain number, no percent sign; new stems start at 100), with mute and solo buttons for quick isolation.

 5. Spatial — set the 3D intensity (0%–100%).
 Toggle A/B per stem to compare spatial vs flat.
 Default 50%.